sowmyakoditya/MySQL-IMDB-Project/README.md

 INSERT INTO content_rating (content_rating)
 SELECT DISTINCT content_rating FROM movie_content_rating_unf WHERE content_rating NOT IN (SELECT content_rating FROM content_rating);

 **Constructed Database Objects:**

 **Views**
+Views were created to simplify complex queries and provide a user-friendly interface for querying the database.

 MoviesWithGenreLangauage